-The Project requires the City to approve a VTSM for condominium purposes that would subdivide the project site for the development of 17 townhome buildings, containing a total of 129 residential units.
-43 However, as discussed above, the City has failed to adequately address Contra Costa Residents' previous comments and thus still fails to adequately analyze or mitigate several new Project-specific environmental impacts that were not addressed by the Housing Element EIR.
+The Project requires the City to approve a VTSM for condominium purposes that would subdivide the project site for the development of 19 townhome buildings totaling 159 residential units.
+However, as discussed above, the City has failed to adequately address Contra Costa Residents' previous comments and thus still fails to adequately analyze or mitigate several new Project-specific environmental impacts that were not addressed by the Housing Element EIR.
 As a result, the City cannot make the requisite findings to approve the Project's VTSM.

-California's Subdivision Map Act precludes the approval of a tentative map where the design or improvement of the proposed subdivision is not consistent with
+California's Subdivision Map Act precludes the approval of a tentative map where the design or improvement of the proposed subdivision is not consistent with the applicable general plan, is likely to cause substantial environmental damage, or is likely to cause serious public health problems.